pseudoincorrect/food_prod_optimization/Readme.md

 - Data communication server (socket) to exchange data between processes

 ### 2) Optimization
-- Optimization of the robot positionning dependin (not only) of containers level and ingredients flow
+- Optimization of the robot positioning depending (not only) of containers level and ingredients flow

 - Timing of the command to be sent to the robot, provided by the optimization algorithm